-Translating a corporate website is a decision that should be taken seriously as producing and maintaining a site in multiple languages is definitely a challenge.
+Whether to translate your website, that is a decision should be taken seriously as producing and maintaining a site in multiple languages is definitely a challenge.

 Today we give you 10 reasons why you might consider translating your website.
 Before that, let’s take a look at the habits of the global online population.